 If an employer mentions a salary or salary range on their job, we display it as an "Employer Estimate".
 If a job has no salary data, Rise displays an estimate if available.

-Discover a rewarding opportunity as an Adventure Lead with Williamsburg Learning, where you’ll inspire students through outdoor leadership and transformative experiences.
+Become an Adventure Guide with Williamsburg Learning and inspire students through transformative outdoor experiences.

-Join the Lansing School District as a Summer School Instructional Assistant and help foster educational excellence for diverse students.
+Join Lansing School District as a Summer School Teacher, fostering a nurturing learning environment for elementary students.

 Our program is built on a classical education model and emphasizes leadership, the liberal arts, and adventure.
 Is Williamsburg Academy accredited?
 Yes.
 Williamsburg Academy is accredited by AdvancED, one of the largest organizations of educat...